uta-carpentries/SWC_Spring2021_lessons/intro_python_2018_updated.md

 :white_check_mark: This lesson introduced you to main ideas of programming: variables, functions, data structures and scripts.
 Now you can write your own simple programs in Python and begin understanding python code written by others. :end:

-:soon: Next, we have Reports and Visualization.
-Using Python Reports our codes,analysis,results and interpretation of the results are made possible.
-They are created in Markdown format which makes it easier to use and publish.

-:soon: Further, Python has numerous packages which helps us to create different kinds plots from various analyses.
-We had a sneak peek using line plot :chart_with_upwards_trend: and bar plot:bar_chart:.
-We will learn more about plots in Visualization later in the day.

-This is Balan signing off :wave: for Python Basics.
-Happy Learning :v:

-:sparkles::boom: